Slowburn-Movies/slowburn-movies.github.io/_posts/2026-03-31-an-oddly-artistic-cinematic-niche.md

 author: jeff

 title: "An Oddly Artistic Cinematic Niche"
-subtitle: "The Mass Casualty Indie Film"
+subtitle: "A Retrospective Analysis of the Mass Casualty Indie Film Genre"
 description: "In anticipation of the upcoming film Our Hero, Balthazar, we take a deep dive into the visual language and narrative structures of four influential films that all grapple with this tragic subject: Zero Day (2002) by Ben Coccio, Elephant (2003) by Gus Van Sant, Polytechnique (2009) by Denis Villeneuve, The Dirties (2013) by Matt Johnson"

 youtube_id: "-SlvXx1UGVg"